tanaikech/ToolsForMCPServer/README.md

 ---

+The following samples were added on September 24, 2025.

+In this case, you can see the samples at **"[Streamlining Content Creation: A Guide to Using Gemini CLI, MCP Server, and VSCode](https://medium.com/google-cloud/streamlining-content-creation-a-guide-to-using-gemini-cli-mcp-server-and-vscode-e623c42419f5)"**.

+---

 # Summary

 The examples above demonstrate that combining the Gemini CLI with an MCP server built using Google Apps Script Web Apps enables powerful automation across Google Workspace.
 By leveraging Google Apps Script's inherent authorization capabilities, we can easily give Gemini access to Gmail, Calendar, Drive, Docs, Sheets, and Slides.